Implicit Bias of Per-sample Adam on Separable Data: Departure from the Full-batch Regime: How Can We Approximate Without-replacement Adam?

 \cref{ass:linsep} guarantees linear separability of the data. \cref{ass:nonzero} holds with probability $1$ if the data is sampled from a continuous distribution. \cref{ass:lr} originates from \citet{zhang2024the} and it takes a crucial role to bound the error from the movement of weights.
 We note that a polynomial decaying learning rate schedule $\eta_t = (t+2)^{-a}, a \in (0, 1]$ satisfies \cref{ass:lr}, which is proved by Lemma C.1 in \citet{zhang2024the}.

 The dependence of the Adam update on the full gradient history makes its asymptotic analysis largely intractable.
 We address this challenge with the following propositions, which show that the \textit{epoch-wise} updates of \texttt{Inc-Adam} and the updates of \texttt{Det-Adam} can be approximated by a function that depends only on the current iterate.
-This result forms a cornerstone of our future analysis.
+Detailed proofs are deferred to \cref{appendix:approx_Adam}.

 \begin{restatable}{proposition}{approxDeterAdam} Let $\{\bw_t\}_{t=0}^\infty$ be the iterates of \textnormal{\texttt{Det-Adam}} with $\beta_1 \leq \beta_2$.
 Then, under \cref{ass:nonzero,ass:lr}, if $\lim_{t\rightarrow\infty}\frac{\eta_t^{1/2}\Ls(\bw_t)}{|\nabla\Ls(\bw_t)[k]|}=0$, then the update of $k$-th coordinate $\bw_{t+1}[k]-\bw_t[k]$ can be represented by